 Worn bearing.
 Repair or replace bearing.
 Low gear oil level.
 Inspect the gearbox, replace if damaged or add oil if not damaged.
 Upper chain drive loose.
 Tighten the chain as required.
+Tube is misaligned.
+Loose truss cables. (when equipped) Tighten cables as required.
 Shear bolts fail repeatedly.
 Incorrect shear bolt type.
 Replace with correct part number.
 AGI shear bolts are specifically designed to provide correct driveline protection.
-Shear bolt hole worn out-of- round.
+Shear bolt hole worn out-of-round.
 Frequent use of the incorrect shear bolt size can wear the mounting hole creating a "scissor effect," which will require replacement of the affected parts.
 Corn spreaders in bin unable to keep up with auger output.
 Slow down auger or remove corn spreaders.
 Flighting peeled back as a result of plugging.
 Occurs when bin has overfilled, or corn spreaders restrict end of discharge.
 Inspect flighting at discharge end of auger.
 If necessary, replace flighting.
 Driveline failure.
 See Maintenance Section.